Director: Yoav Paz, Doron Paz

 Producer: Shalom Eisenbach

-Stars: Hani Furstenberg, Ishai Golan, Brynie Furstenberg, Lenny Ravich, Alex Tritenko, Adi Kvetner
+Stars: Hani Furstenberg, Ishai Golan, Kirill Cernyakov, Brynie Furstenberg, Lenny Ravitz, Alexey Tritenko, Adi Kvetner, Mariya Khomutova, Veronika Shostak

 In 1673 Lithuania, a Jewish woman haunted by the death of her son conjures a mythical creature to protect her village.